top of page

 UK-specific considerations:

-Competitive universities may require interviews (Oxford, Cambridge, Imperial, and some business schools).
+• Competitive universities may require interviews (Oxford, Cambridge, Imperial, and some others).

 3. Prepare a Strong UCAS Application